• Share this on:

 Tips:

 • Compare your products and company to the competition.
-You can use ITC Trademap to find exporters per country.
+You can use ITC Trade Map to find exporters from specific countries.
 You can compare on market segment, price, quality and target countries.

-• To stand out from your main competitors, focus on design, craftsmanship, quality and the story behind your products.
+• To stand out from your main competitors, focus on design, artisanry, quality and the story behind your products.

 Which companies are you competing with?

-The following companies are examples of the type of competition you face on the European market for salad sets.
+The following companies are examples of the type of competition you face in the European market for salad sets.

 Asha Handicrafts Association, India

 Founded in 1975, Asha Handicrafts is a WFTO-certified fair-trade organisation with an impressive heritage.
 Working with over 800 artisans across the country, they have access to a broad range of skills and materials.
 They offer a wide variety of HDHT products.
 For their salad sets they use the local Sheesham wood, combining it with inlay and other decorative techniques.
-A full kitchen and serve ware collection is offered in this wood, including trays, trivets and a recipe book holder.
+A full collection of kitchenware and serveware is offered in this wood, including trays, trivets and a recipe book holder.

 As a social enterprise, Asha Handicrafts invests all profits in the social welfare of the company’s artisans and their families.
-As Asha is consistently audited on their compliance to ten principles of fair trade, they offer good value to distribution partners in wholesale and retail, at any level of the market.
-However, they do not explain how the Sheesham wood is sourced.
+As Asha is consistently audited on their compliance with the WFTO 10 principles of fair trade, they offer good value to distribution partners in wholesale and retail, at any level of the market.

 Namuos, Lithuania

 Namuos is now mostly targeting retail, as well as the project market.
-That is quite a positive change from how the Lithuanian manufacturing sector is generally perceived: as an anonymous private label supplier to wholesale and multiple retail channels.
-As a young and contemporary brand working with natural materials, they are likely to develop some sustainable values along the way.
+That is quite a positive change from how the Lithuanian manufacturing sector is generally perceived: as an anonymous private label supplier to wholesale and multiple retail.
+As a young and contemporary brand working with natural materials, they strive to minimise their environmental impact.
+For example, they use sustainable materials (for example, water-based varnish and eco-certified waxes/oils for product finishing), in addition to recycling manufacturing scraps and using them to create new products.

 Which products are you competing with?

-Competition for manufacturers of salad sets mostly comes from within the product category itself and can be fierce.
-For salads sets in any material, straightforward alternatives in other materials are available.
-Consumers can choose between salad sets made from ceramics (including porcelain, stoneware and earthenware), glass, wood, metal, plastic and bamboo.
+Most competition for manufacturers of salad sets comes from within the product category itself, and it can be fierce.
+For salad sets of any material, straightforward alternatives of other materials are available.
+Consumers can choose between salad sets made of ceramics (including porcelain, stoneware and earthenware), glass, wood, metal, plastic and bamboo.

 4. What are the prices for salad sets on the European market?

 Prices for salad sets vary across market segments, ranging from low-end to high-end.
-After adding logistics costs, wholesaler and retail margins and value-added tax (VAT), European consumer prices amount to about 4 to 6.5 times your selling price.
+After adding logistics costs, wholesaler and retail margins and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.

-Table 1 gives an overview of the prices of salad sets in the low-end, mid-end and high-end market segments.
-‘Indicative’ is key here, since prices for salad sets vary depending on technique, size, material, design, brand and other ways of value addition, including a strong sustainable concept.
+An overview of the prices of salad sets in the low, middle and high-end market segments is provided in Table 1.
+These figures are intended purely as an indication, and prices vary depending on technique, material, design, size, brand and other forms of added value, including a strong sustainable concept.

 Table 1: Indicative consumer prices for salad sets in Europe